PeterRusznak/hashnode/ckl6cbhil08emxws11o0b4n7k.md

 ```

-Furthermore, we need a Controller class for **REST API**.
+Furthermore, we need a Controller class for Backend.
 For the moment, let's keep it simple.
 Let's start only with fetching the data from the database and later we'll cover the rest (create, update, delete).
 ```java
 package whatever.you.wish.backend.controller;